amiraraina/University-Projects/Flower-Classification/flower_classification_readme.md

 ## ⚙️ **Implemented Models**

 - **CNN:** A standard convolutional neural network for end-to-end feature learning and classification.
 - **SVM-ResNet50 (Hybrid):** Uses a pre-trained ResNet50 for feature extraction and an SVM for classification.
-- **Random Forest:** Ensemble method for classification with decision trees.
+Images were pre-processed using Color Histograms and HOG (Histogram of Oriented Gradients) to capture unique shape and edge features for distinguishing the flowers.
+- **Random Forest:** Random Forest improves flower classification by combining handcrafted features (color histograms) and CNN-extracted features for better accuracy.
 - **Decision Tree:** Simple and interpretable tree-based model.
+Used color histograms, texture (LBP), shape (Hu moments), and petal count from edge detection.

 ## 📈 **Key Findings**

 - The **SVM-ResNet50 Hybrid** achieved the highest accuracy of **0.88**, showing the benefit of combining deep feature extraction with robust classifiers.
-- Traditional models like Random Forest and Decision Tree serve as interpretable baselines.

 ## 👩‍💻 **Authors**